 - Don't drive distracted (ever, but especially in bad weather).
 Put away your cell phone, make sure pets are secured, and try not to be distracted by anything else if possible.

 - Keep OPP numbers handy and travel with a fully-charged cellphone.
 The non-emergency number for the OPP is 1-888-310-1122.
 For provincial highway conditions, go to www.ontario.ca/511 or call 511.

-- And finally, keep our handy brochure for what to do if you're in a car accident in your glove box, just in case you need it.
+- And finally, keep car accident information form for what to do if you're in a car accident in your glove box, just in case you need it.
 (We hope you never do!).